What is rabbet depth?

-What is rabbet depth?
-Rabbet depth is the depth of the recess at the back of the frame that you load the contents into.
+Simply put, rabbet depth is the depth of the recess at the back of the frame into which you load the contents of the frame.

-Rabbet depths ranging from 3/8″ to 5/8″ are common and are suitable for most art on paper with foam board backing, window mat and glass.
-Rabbet depths of 7/8″ to 1-1/8″ may be desirable for thicker stacks.
-And rabbet depths of 1-1/4″ to 2-1/2″ may be required for stretched canvas.
+Most commonly, rabbet depths range from ⅜” to ⅝” and are suitable for most art on paper with foam board backing, window mat board, and glass.
+However, depths of ⅞” to 1⅛” may be desirable for thicker stacks, and depths up to 2½” may be required for stretched canvas.

-Note: With floater frames it’s a little different.
-Since floater frames are front loading frames, the rabbet depth is the depth of the recess at the front of the frame.
-For more on this subject see How to Measure for Floater Frames.
+It’s important to remember that when it comes to floater frames, it’s a bit different.
+Since floater frames are front-loading frames, the rabbet depth is the depth of the recess at the front of the frame.
+For more on this subject, learn How to Measure for Floater Frames.